Logging Made Easy in the Cloud

 The easiest way is to make sure you can access these LME server ports from the on-premise client:

-Wazuh Agent (Agent Enrollment Requirements Documentation): 1514,1515
+Wazuh Agent (Agent Enrollment Requirements documentation): 1514,1515

-Elastic Agent (Agent Install Documentation): 8220 (fleet commands); 9200 (input to Elasticsearch)
+Elastic Agent (Agent Install documentation): 8220 (fleet commands); 9200 (input to Elasticsearch)

-You’ll need to ensure your Cloud firewall is setup to allow the ports above.
+You’ll need to ensure your Cloud firewall is set up to allow the ports above.
 On Azure, Network Security Groups (NSG) run a firewall on your virtual machine’s network interfaces.
 You’ll need to update your LME virtual machine’s rules to allow inbound connections on the agent ports.
 Azure has a detailed guide for how to add security rules here.

 We highly suggest you do not open any port globally and restrict it based on your client’s IP address or your client’s subnets.